smartdevicelink/sdl_app_library_guides/docs/Getting Started/Understanding Permissions/index.md

 !@

 ### Stopping Observation of Permissions
-When you set up the @![iOS]observer!@ @![android,javaSE,javaEE,javascript]listener!@, you will get a unique id back.
+When you set up the @![iOS]subscription!@ @![android,javaSE,javaEE,javascript]listener!@, you will get a unique id back.
 Use this id to unsubscribe to the permissions at a later date.

 @![iOS]
 ##### Objective-C